-New Porsche Cayenne 2023 is available in Porsche Center Taganka
+New Porsche Cayenne 2023 Is Available In Porsche Center Taganka

 The New Porsche Cayenne is equipped with PASM suspension and adaptive dampers.
 The updated car has become more comfortable at low speeds due to the use of a double-chamber air suspension with damping technology.
 At the same time, he retained his sporting characteristics at high speeds by reducing the body tilt when cornering.

 The changes affected the engine line of the New Porsche Cayenne.
 The Cayenne S modification is now equipped with an 8-cylinder V-engine with 474 hp.
-This is 34 hp. more than the previous generation.
+This is 34 hp. more than the previgeneration.
 This allows the updated car to accelerate to 100 km/h in 4.7 seconds compared to 5.2 seconds before.
 The base 6-cylinder V-engine has become more powerful by 13 hp.
-It accelerates to 100 km/h in 5.8 s versus 6.0 s in the previous generation.
+It accelerates to 100 km/h in 5.8 s ver6.0 s in the previgeneration.

 Increased driving comfort is achieved with a new wheel design.
-Now the standard version of the crossover is equipped with 20-inch wheels, unlike the previous generation, which used 19-inch wheels.
+Now the standard version of the crossover is equipped with 20-inch wheels, unlike the previgeneration, which used 19-inch wheels.
 Wheels combined with new suspension provide improved handling

 The updated Porsche Cayenne has a more elegant and modern design that emphasizes its sporty character.
 The crossover is equipped with the most advanced technologies.
 This makes it safer and more comfortable for the driver and passengers.